 1. Utilize Locks/Locking Devices/Security Systems

-The No.1 campus safety tip for unibversitystudents like you is to always lock up doors and windows when you are away.
+The No.1 campus safety tip for university students like you is to always lock up doors and windows when you are away.

-In the event that locking up your doors is not enough to protect your valuables, you can purchase other locking devices such as a small safe or lock box for your laptop to ensure your computer security.
+If locking up your doors is not enough to protect your valuables, you can purchase other locking devices such as a small safe or lockbox for your laptop to ensure your computer security.

 2. Take Advantage of Campus Safety Apps